Terraform the Hard Way

 Document the whole thing end-to-end

 Twenty steps in.
 A new hire should be able to read the docs and ship safely.
-That means everything above — layout, install, auth, registries, state, runner, config, tags, templating, module sourcing, decomposition, inventory, playbooks, CI — has to be written down somewhere current.
-And it has to stay current, because every one of those moving parts will get touched in the next year.
+That means everything above — layout, install, auth, state, runner, config, tags, templating, module sourcing, decomposition, inventory, playbooks, CI — has to be written down current and stay current.
+Per-root-module reference docs are their own pipeline: variables, outputs, providers, and resources go out of date the moment someone edits the HCL.
+The community answer is generation, and the de facto tool is terraform-docs.

 Common approach